 Why people lie to you (and you let them)

-- you go on to accept the other person’s line (in a conversation where you care).
+- the audience accepts the other actor's line.
 Goffman refers to this as ‘giving face’, and it’s an essential part of early conversations.
 For a conversation to continue, one must allow the other to present themselves in a certain light (and accept that presentation).

-Makes sense right?
-Now, I said that people will start to lie to you straight away, but it’s a lie of omission.
+This is made easier by the fact that these 'lies' are not commonly outright falsehoods, but rather lies of omission.
 People emphasise some things while minimising others; putting on a certain ‘face’.
 Goffman’s theory outlines the fundamental truth that is, we are multifaceted and flexible people, not a single, static entity, and we’re strategic with our identity.
 We choose the facet we want to portray based on the goal we’re trying to achieve.
 As Shakespeare put it in Jaques' monologue:

 All the world’s a stage, And all the men and women merely players; They have their exits and their entrances, And one man in his time plays many parts”